Mechanical Lock vs. Snap-lock Metal Roof Profiles: What Are the Differences?

 What’s the roof slope?

-If you know whether the roof is a steep or low slope, that will help you decide which profile to use.
+Knowing whether the roof is a steep or low slope will help determine which is the right profile for the job.

 How labor-intensive and costly is the profile to use in metal roofing installation?